samsongourevitch/Supervisor_BELLS/README.md

 We obtain 100% recall and 90% precision on the <code>jbb-JBC</code> dataset.
 This is better than all the other LLM safeguards we compare against, except <code>langkit_proactive</code> which has 100% precision but very low recall.

+It might seem surprising at first that our simple model outperforms more complex safeguards.
+This is because LeNotre was designed to deal with jailbreaks and hallucinations, and is thus more specialized than the other safeguards which are more general.
+For instance, some safeguards are designed to prevent prompt injection, which is not the case here.
+Thus, the non-general nature of LeNotre explains why it performs better than the other safeguards.
+Also, note that the <code>jbb-JBC</code> dataset is relatively small, which means that the performance of the safeguards is not necessarily representative of their performance on larger datasets.
+Likewise for LeNotre.

 ### traces_unrealistic dataset (hallucinations)

 <img src="images/visualization_traces_unrealistic.png" alt="Performance on traces_unrealistic dataset" width="50%">